mha1376/monish/README.md

 | RAM%   | <70   | 70-85  | >85 |
 | Disk%  | <70   | 70-85  | >85 |
 | Ping ms| <50   | 50-150 | >150 |

+Disk% and RAM% values displayed in the table are wrapped in green/yellow/red colors based on these thresholds.

 ## Security
 Use key-based auth or SSH agent.
 Password auth requires `sshpass` and is not recommended.